Deploy extensions in a CD pipeline

-To run Shopify CLI theme commands programmatically using your CD pipeline step, include the following:
+To push to Shopify programmatically using your CD pipeline step, include the following:

 Below is an example of a step that you might add to your GitHub Actions workflow.
-It pushes a theme to a Shopify store when code is pushed to the
+It pushes extension code to Shopify when code is pushed to the

 The package manager that you use in your GitHub Action should match your project's lockfile.

 The following config file defines a job that's triggered by a CircleCI workflow.

 The package manager that you use in your job should match your project's lockfile.